How to Register for VAT in Denmark: Complete Step-by-Step Guide for Small Businesses

 - Expected VAT obligations

-- Import/export activities
+- Import and export activities

 - EU trading activities